AndreasSchroeder/rust_game_project/README.md

 This is a project for the class "Programmieren in Rust".

+"Chicken Fight 3000 Ultimate Tournament!"

+Story:
+In the post apocalyptic world, where the government have been overrun by chickens, two brave hero's are there to save the day (by slaugthering all the chicken).

+Gameplay:
+Top-down Action-Adventure ("Legend of Zelda"-style) for up to 2 players.

+Requirments:
-This game need OpenAl and libsndfile, please install this packages bevore use.
+This game need OpenAl and libsndfile, please install this packages before use.

 ## Install Packages